Find Reliable Furnace Repair Technicians Near Me

 Flame Sensor

 The flame sensor ensures that the gas burners have ignited.
-If the flame sensor doesn't detect a flame, it prevents a gas buildup.
-A faulty sensor can trigger safety shutdowns.
+If the flame sensor doesn't detect a flame, it will shut off the gas supply to the furnace for safety.
+A malfunctioning flame sensor can cause the furnace to stop working.

 Draft Inducer Motor/Fan

-A key component of many modern furnaces, the draft inducer vents exhaust through the vent pipe.
+A key component of many modern furnaces, the draft inducer pulls exhaust gases from the furnace and expels them through the vent pipe.
 This keeps the system operating safely.

 Capacitor